StevenBlack/vocab/million-dollar-words.md

 ### riposte
 A sharp, usually clever, retort; the exact opposite of an esprit d'escalier (see esprit d'escalier).
 Originally a fencing term.
-It's pronounced REE-POST.

 ### rodomontade
 A bragging, boastful speech.
 None of us could bear to listen to another word of that arrogant pedant's rodomontade.
 (See also pedant.)
-It's pronounced ROD-EM- ON-TA ID.

 ### roman a clef
 Literally, "novel with a key."
 A novel in which the characters are real people disguised by fictitious names.
-Pronounced ROH-MAN AH CLAY.

 ### roue
 A rake; a dissipated, lascivious man, but with a touch of the dashing romantic.
 Don Juan took the cake.
-It's pronounced ROO-AY.

 ### rubric